matlach/atinject/README.md

 # atinject
 ##realtime, scalable, cdi enhanced, 3-tier architecture

-traditional architecture, web server + app server + database server. each component must scale independently. how to scale ? a box per component which often leads to inefficient distribution of resources
+traditional architecture is often designed with web server along with an application server and database server. each of those components must scale independently. how to scale ? a box per component which often leads to inefficient distribution of resources

-traditional architecture is suitable for stateless application where with limited interaction between connected clients. this is definitely not the case for realtime application where interactions between connected clients is the goal. atinject address this issue.
+traditional architecture is suitable for stateless application with limited interaction between the connected clients. this is definitely not the case for realtime application where interactions between connected clients is the goal.

+atinject framework address this issue.

-the atinject project feature an integrated pipeline which can deliver static content, run business logic and store data in a distributed fashion. just scale when more cpu, ram or storage is needed. affinity is the key in distributed architecture ; it require smart server but more importantly smart client
+the atinject project feature an unified pipeline which can deliver static content, run business logic and store data in a distributed fashion. just scale when more cpu, ram or storage is needed. affinity is the key in distributed architecture ; it require smart server but more importantly smart client